-Lawrence Vale is Ford Professor Urban Design and Planning at MIT, where he served as Head of the Department of Urban Studies and Planning from 2002-2009.
-He currently serves as president of the Society for American City and Regional Planning History.
-He holds degrees from Amherst College (B.A. in American Studies, summa cum laude), M.I.T.
+Lawrence Vale is Ford Professor of Urban Design and Planning at MIT, where he served as Head of the Department of Urban Studies and Planning from 2002 until January 2009.
+He has taught in the MIT School of Architecture and Planning since 1988, and he is currently the director of the Resilient Cities Housing Initiative (RCHI), a unit of the School’s Center for Advanced Urbanism.
+He was president of the Society for American City and Regional Planning History for 2011-2013.
+Vale holds degrees from Amherst College (B.A. in American Studies, summa cum laude), M.I.T.
 (S.M.Arch.S.), and the University of Oxford (D.Phil.), which he attended as a Rhodes Scholar.
-Vale is the author or editor of eight books examining urban design and housing, including Architecture, Power, and National Identity (1992; 2nd edition, 2008), a book about capital city design on six continents (winner of the1994 Spiro Kostof Book Award for Architecture and Urbanism).
+He is the author or editor of nine books examining urban design, housing and planning.

 Much of Professor Vale's most recent published work has examined the history, politics, and design of American public housing.
 These books include From the Puritans to the Projects: Public Housing and Public Neighbors (2001 "Best Book in Urban Affairs"); and Reclaiming Public Housing: A Half Century of Struggle in Three Public Neighborhoods (2005 Paul Davidoff Award).
 This research has been supported by a Guggenheim Fellowship, and has also received the Chester Rapkin Award from the Association of Collegiate Schools of Planning, an EDRA/Places Award for “Place Research,” and the John M. Corcoran Award for Community Investment.